BGAK701/minter-contract/README.md

-# Jetton Deployer - Contracts
+# BGAK Deployer - Contracts

-> Starter template for a [Jetton](https://github.com/ton-blockchain/TIPs/issues/74) project
+> Starter template for a [BGAK](https://github.com/ton-blockchain/TIPs/issues/74) project

-This project contains everything you need to deploy a new token (Jetton contract) to TON blockchain.
+This project contains everything you need to deploy a new token (BGAK contract) to TON blockchain.
 This project is free and open source and was created for educational purposes.

 &nbsp;
-## Option 1: Deploy a standard Jetton using your browser
+## Option 1: Deploy a standard BGAK using your browser

-This is by far the simpler option if you want to use the standard Jetton code.
+This is by far the simpler option if you want to use the standard BGAK code.
 You will not need to install any tools on your machine, just open up your web browser, fill-in some data about your token in the HTML form and click deploy.

 #### Instructions:

 1. Make sure you have a TON wallet with at least 0.25 TON balance.
 Supported wallets include [TonHub](https://ton.app/wallets/tonhub-wallet) and [Chrome Extension](https://ton.app/wallets/chrome-plugin).

-2. Use your web browser to open the site of the deploy form: https://jetton.live
+2. Use your web browser to open the site of the deploy form: https://BGAK.live

-    > Safety Notice: The form is [open source](https://github.com/ton-defi-org/jetton-deployer-webclient) and served from [GitHub Pages](https://ton-defi-org.github.io/jetton-deployer-webclient)
+    > Safety Notice: The form is [open source](https://github.com/ton-defi-org/BGAK-deployer-webclient) and served from [GitHub Pages](https://ton-defi-org.github.io/BGAK-deployer-webclient)

-3. Fill in the information about your Jetton in the form - choose a name, ticker and image.
+3. Fill in the information about your BGAK in the form - choose a name, ticker and image.

 4. Click the "Connect Wallet" button to connect your wallet.